 - familiarise with the teaching resources and prescribed text book

-Many students study on flexible mode.
-Studying on flexible mode requires careful time management to balance personal, professional and university study commitments.
+Many students study online.
+Studying online requires careful time management to balance personal, professional and university study commitments.
 Please engage with peers enrolled in the unit and also communicate with the relevant teaching staff.

 The University provides various support services to assist you in learning.
 Some of the support that you may find useful include the following: